Container Knowledge Is Power

-Knowledge is Power.
-Ignorance is Blissful.
 Not sure which of these two saying is better, correct or truthful, but if I had to pick, I would pick Knowledge is Power.
+Ignorance is Blissful but I never knew how much power there is in container knowledge.
 Knowledge and continuing to learn has served me well in my life.
 I suppose I am the type of person that has to know the why and how of things.
 My knowledge base has definitely expanded since I married into the shipping container business 8 years ago.
 At the time I saw shipping containers on a daily basis as I sat at a railroad crossing on the way to and from work as a school teacher in Arizona.
 I never gave them any thought other than to play the game of counting them as they zipped by me.

 I would never have imagined in a million years that I would be part owner and founder of a business that sells, modifies, rents and educates the public in the infinite uses of shipping containers.
 I have learned so much in the past 5 years of being in the business.
 Here is some sampling of the vast facts that fill my head on a daily basis.